jamesdalton/jamesdalton.github.io/_posts/2018-08-14-Ways-to-load a-file-to-Postgres.md

 ---
 layout: post
 title: Ways to load a file to Postgres
+description: A survey of the ways to use .Net to load a file into Postgres with timings.
 categories: Databases DotNet Postgres
 tags: async databases dotnet npgsql postgres
 ---